Best 4-season tents for the UK

 Nortent Vern 2

 The Nortent Vern 2 is a serious bit of kit — a lightweight, two-person, four-season tunnel tent built to handle classic British weather year-round.
-From exposed fellside pitches to winter woodland camps, it’s proven itself as one of the best 4 season tents for the UK if you’re travelling as a pair.
+From exposed fellside pitches to winter woodland camps, it’s proven itself as our top 4-season tents for the UK if you’re travelling as a pair.

 We loved the quick pitch, excellent ventilation, and bombproof tunnel structure that shrugs off wind and rain.
 There’s enough internal space for two campers plus kit, a large vestibule for cooking in poor weather, and Nortent’s usual premium build quality throughout.
 The materials feel rugged, the design smart and refined.